akamai/lds-connector/README.md

 The LDS Connector is a script that monitors a NetStorage location for LDS logs, parses them into log events, and sends them to your data platform.

+The LDS Connector's **Log Delivery** feature monitors NetStorage for LDS logs, parses them into log events, and delivers them to your data platform.

+The LDS Connector's **Record Set Delivery** feature periodically fetches an Edge DNS record set using the Akamai APIs, parses them into log events, and delivers them to your data platform.
+This currently only suports a single zone.

 This document will show you
 1. How to configure Log Delivery Service to send your Akamai logs to NetStorage
 2. How to configure your third-party data platform to receive Akamai logs